21 of Montréal’s best bring-your-own-wine restaurants

 Prince is a recent addition to the Plateau’s evolving restaurant scene and in a very short time it has become a coveted treasure that takes elegant and delicious food to new heights.
 You could call it a French restaurant, but the inspiration for the food doesn’t stop at any border.
 The burrata is a great starter and their pasta is fantastic but it’s the côte de boeuf that steals the show.

 771 Rachel Street East, Montréal

-The fresh pasta at Gaston on Masson is distractingly good, but there’s so much more to this fantastic little restaurant.
+The fresh pasta at Gaston on Masson Street is distractingly good, but there’s so much more to this fantastic little restaurant.
 Featuring coastal fare mixed with classic takes on beets mixed with goat cheese mousse, crab cakes, pork and much more, if you haven’t grabbed your favourite bottle of white (maybe even a bubbly) and taken your place at this restaurant yet, you should do it as soon as possible.
 Did I mention the pasta?

 2666 Masson Street

 Le Millen is a boldly colourful addition to Fleury Street’s food scene.
 Elevating our sense with market fresh food that’s artfully prepared and presented, this restaurant is a bring-your-own-wine that stands apart and once you’ve been, you understand why.
 Pasta stuffed with scallops and bacon, shrimp fished from the waters around Matane and succulent filet mignon are among the must-try dishes.